Other considerations

 PuppEX Jammy64 is compatible with Ubuntu 22.04 (Jammy Jellyfish), which means that Ubuntu packages for Ubuntu 22.04 can be installed and used in PuppEX.
 You can use the Synaptic Package Manager or the apt command. (apt update, apt upgrade, apt install MyUsefulPackage etc).

-IMPORTANT NOTE: The normal remasterpup2 script (which is included in all Puppy Linux versions) doesn't work in Puppy_Linux_vanillapup.
-I had to use my "special remaster tricks" to be able to build PuppEX Jammy64.
-I have therefore kept my two versions of PuppEX Focal64 20.04 in which the remasterpup2 script works very well.
-It works very well in PuppEX Slack64 15.0 too.
+IMPORTANT NOTE: The normal remasterpup2 script (which is included in all Puppy Linux versions) doesn't work in PuppEX Jammy64.
+I had to use my "special remaster tricks" to be able to fully build PuppEX Jammy64.

-means that you can use the apt command (apt update, apt upgrade, apt install MyUsefulPackage etc) and Synaptic for installing thousands of new Debian packages in PuppEX.
-All PuppEX Bookworm64 versions can easily be installed manually to hard drive if you have at least one Linux system installed.
+PuppEX Jammy64 can easily be installed manually to hard drive if you have at least one Linux system installed.
 You must also use Grub as boot loader.
 Do it like this.
+(A frugal installation).

-1. Extract everything from the PuppEX ISO to a folder called (for example) PUPPEX-BOOKWORM64 in the root (/) of your Linux system.
+1. Extract everything from the PuppEX ISO to a folder called (for example) PUPPEX-JAMMY64 in the root (/) of your Linux system.
+Watch this screenshot...

 2. Add the following boot lines to your existing Grub configuration (/boot/grub/grub.cfg):